befabri/ssh-keyword/README.md

 Options:
   -a,  --add [IP]            Add a connection using the specified IP address.
   -d,  --default [IP]        Set the specified IP as the default connection.
-  -rm, --remove [IP|Index]   Remove the connection with the specified IP or at the given index.
+  -rm, --remove [IP]   Remove the connection with the specified IP.
   -ls, --list [IP]           List all connections or a specific connection by IP.
-  -e,  --edit [IP|Index]     Edit the connection with the specified IP or at the given index.
+  -e,  --edit [IP]     Edit the connection with the specified IP.
   -h,  --help                Show this help message and exit.

 Examples: